How to Dethatch a Lawn

 For more severe cases of thatch, it may be necessary to perform aeration.
 Aeration requires a mechanical device and is a procedure that should be performed on your lawn regularly to improve its health.
 It removes plugs of soil from your yard and loosens the soil, which allows for air, nutrients and water to penetrate to the roots.
 These “cores” are usually 2 to 3 inches in length and are about ½-inch in diameter.

 You can aerate yourself by renting an aerator, or you can give us a call at Fit Turf.
 Our aeration service strengthens your yard and primes it for optimal health.
 We also offer aeration and over-seeding treatment services, which follows the aeration with a round of new turf seed spreading.
 This fills in any gaps created and encourages growth and fullness.
-Contact our teams today to learn more about aeration or aeration plus over-seeding in the Denver, CO and Detroit, MI metro areas.
+Contact our teams today to learn more about aeration or aeration plus over-seeding in the Denver, CO area.

 When Should I Dethatch?

 Dethatching should be performed when your yard is actively growing and when the soil is fairly moist.
 For cool-season grasses, dethatching is best performed in either early fall or early spring.
 When in doubt about dethatching, aerating or general turf services, give us a call at Fit Turf.
 We are here to help your lawn reach its peak health and will help you determine which actions are the best to remove thatch buildup.